-At one end, Vilfordi Way will wind its way as an elevated walkway through a scenic, natural setting near the Art Village before gradually making the transition to a ground-level, pavestone pathway that leads to Madonna Pond.
-Named in honor of Gene Vilfordi, a longtime University of Dallas trustee and well-known supporter of Catholic education in the Dallas area, the pathway will be constructed of materials similar to those that have been used throughout the UD campus.
+Named in honor of Gene Vilfordi, a longtime University of Dallas trustee and well-known supporter of Catholic education in the Dallas area, the Vilfordi Plaza is constructed of materials similar to those that have been used throughout the UD campus.

 With a more clearly defined link to the core campus, the university will be able to more fully benefit from its proximity to the nation’s most extensive light rail network.

-If Vilfordi Way will function as the pedestrian pathway through campus to our northeastern corner, then the entry plaza to be located at the highly visible corner of Highway 114 and Tom Braniff Drive will serve as a new front door.
-It is from this point that students, faculty and staff will easily and safely link to the University of Dallas Station and destinations throughout the Dallas/Fort Worth Metroplex; visitors will be warmly welcomed by a lushly landscaped area that leads to an arched foot bridge across Madonna Pond and connects with Vilfordi Way.
+Vilfordi Plaza functions as a new front door located at the highly visible corner of Highway 114 and Tom Braniff Drive.
+It is from this point that students, faculty and staff will easily and safely link to the University of Dallas Station and destinations throughout the Dallas/Fort Worth Metroplex; visitors will be warmly welcomed by a lushly landscaped area that leads to an arched foot bridge across the pond.

 When the name “Gene Vilfordi” is mentioned in the Catholic community of North Texas, it brings a smile to many faces.
 People respond to Gene because of his welcoming personality and gentle manner.